zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

   ![Connected VMware vCenter](./19.png)

-- You should also be able to get a list of VMs, resource pools, templates, networks and data stores that are managed by the vCenter:
+- You should also be able to get a list of VMs, resource pools, templates, networks and data stores that are managed by the vCenter.

   ![VM list](./20.png)